johnshearing/beemocracy/Beemocracy2.0.md

           * Think - scouts coming back to the hive with **first hand information** to use in making a decision.
       2. The solicitations are used to create a large educated jury pool of elite scouts who are invested by their anonymous reputation earned in the solicitation process.
           * Think - a guaranteed quorum of active, interested, and invested decision makers with first hand information to work with.
-  * #### Bee Democracy2.0 (Governance By Decentralized Jury) vs CIP-1694 (Governance by Centralized Jury Pretending To Be A Representative Democracy
+  * #### CIP-1694 - Governance by Centralized Jury Pretending To Be A Representative Democracy
     * Typical representative democracy such as Cardano's CIP-1694 has delegated representatives (DReps).
       * Community members delegate the voting power of their ADA to the DReps and the DReps vote however they want with the delegated voting power.
       * The DRep structure has no means to enforce that DReps debate nor is there any means to ensure they make decisions based on information they have verified for themselves.